claire-np/student-success-prediction/README.md

 - Incorporating weekly pacing logs or clickstream sequences to capture how students learn, not just how often.
 - Modeling week-by-week trends for earlier risk detection.
 - Adding mixed-effects or sequence models to reduce subject-specific errors.
+Sequence-aware models (e.g., LSTM or temporal random forest) may better capture week-by-week learning dynamics, which are not represented in current aggregated features.

 ➡️ Ultimately, I aim to evolve this from a static prediction model into a lightweight, classroom-ready early-warning system that updates weekly and provides clearer, fairer signals for teachers.